 If I narrow things down by Filtering to just the Past Week, for instance, that 100+ Topics comes down to just 8 topics with their associated messages.
 A much more manageable number!

-Just as a teaser…we’ll soon be trying out an additional feature that will hopefully take off — #Hashtags.
+Hashtags are another useful way to find what what you’re searching for.
 They not only let you filter topics down to specific topics, they also let you follow the topics you’re most interested in and mute out those that you’re not.
-Coming soon…stay tuned.
-You know where to look for info on them, right?
+Here’s a screenshot of the #Hashtag dropdown list: